Thank you for your participation!

 The ICA2017 conference has finished.
 We hope you enjoyed the experience and learned a lot from the presentations, posters and stimulating discussions!

-The pictures taken during the conference will soon be uploaded to our online photo album.
+The pictures taken during the conference can be viewed on our online photo album.
 We would of course appreciate it if you would be willing to share yours as well.
 Just send them to us using whatever means you like (Dropbox, WeTransfer, OneDrive, ...).
 We’ll make them available for all to enjoy!

 The conference presentations will be made available as well, as soon as we confirmed with the presenters.
 A mail will be sent to each presenter.